THE BIG PLANE!

 Configuration: 32 Seat Military Para Troop

 Engines: 2 x Pratt & Whitney R1830 – 92

 Performance: Typical Cruise at 55% Power, 145 KTAS at 10,000 FT

 TOWN OF MOREE

-Family tavern, dog friendly, events & functions, live music, beer garden, pub food, wood-fired pizza, live sports.
+Family tavern, dog friendly, events & functions, live music, beer garden, breakfast, pub food, wood-fired pizza, live sports.

 The Amaroo Tavern opening hours may be impacted by COVID-19 restrictions.

 Wednesday: 7am - 11pm